 There is also an element of deception that contradicts any feelings of stability.

 VII.
 Two of Cups Reversed

 While the card in upwards position is exactly what you would want to see in a relationship reading, the card in its reversed position serves as the exact opposite.

-Either there obstacles that are preventing the two parties in joining together.
+There are obstacles that are preventing the two parties joining together.
 This indicates emotional problems in the relationship.
 It also points to past issues and problems that keep turning up to cause problems, and just won’t stay away.